 Pressure cookers branded as "Cayenne" and "Futuro" are listed as discontinued on Fagor America's website.
 A pressure cooker sold under the brandname "Nutrimaster," which is marketed in the US by Farberware, also appears to be manufactured by Fagor.
 In one incident report, a home cook describes being told to contact Fagor after the pressure indicator of his Nutrimaster pressure cooker "blew out of the pressure cooker lid."

-Consumers have reported explosions with nearly every pressure cooker manufactured by Fagor, but the company’s Casa Essentials pressure cookers appear to be implicated in the vast majority of reported explosions.
+Consumers have reported explosions with nearly every pressure cooker manufactured by Fagor, but the company's Casa Essentials pressure cookers appear to be implicated in the vast majority of incidents.